Water Security Strategy 2036

 The strategy was developed from a comprehensive national perspective to cover all elements of the water supply chain in the country with the participation of all entities and authorities concerned with water resources in the country.
-Read more on UAE Water Security Strategy 2036.
+The strategy aims to:

 The UAE has limited natural water resources.
 It uses thermal desalination as the dominant technology to make seawater potable.
 Today, most of the country's potable water (42 per cent of the total water requirement) comes from some 70 major desalination plants, which account for around 14 per cent of the world's total production of desalinated water.

 Due to lack of freshwater sources, it is important for the UAE to identify a sustainable desalination solution to meet long-term water needs.
 Connecting desalination technologies to renewable energy is one solution.

 The water consumed in the UAE is mainly desalinated, dependent on electricity in case of reverse osmosis, or a by-product of electricity generation through multiple-effect distillation (MED) and multiple-stage flash distillation (MSF).